Cooktown, Queensland: Arrival of Captain Cook

 The scientist Joseph Banks and Swedish naturalist Daniel Solander, who accompanied Cook on the expedition, took advantage of the 7-week stay to collect, preserve and document over 200 new species of plants, which formed the vast majority of the collection brought back to England from Australia.
 The young artist Sydney Parkinson illustrated the specimens and he was the first British artist to portray Aboriginal people from direct observation.
 The illustrations were later published as the famous Banks' Florilegium.

 After some weeks, Joseph Banks met and spoke with the local people, recording about 50 Guugu Yimithirr words, including the name of the intriguing animal the natives called gangurru (which he transcribed as "Kangaru").
 Cook recorded the local name as "Kangooroo, or Kanguru".

 The first recorded sighting of kangaroos by Europeans was on Grassy Hill, which rises above the place where the ship was beached.
 Cook climbed this hill to work out a safe passage for the Endeavour to sail through the surrounding reefs, after it was repaired.

 "The visit on the 19th of July 1770 ended in a skirmish after Cook refused to share the turtles he kept on the Endeavour with the local inhabitants.
 They set fire to the grass around Cook’s camp twice, burning the area and killing a suckling pig.
 After Cook wounded one of the men with a musket, they ran away.
 Cook, Banks and some others followed them and caught up with them on a rocky bar near Furneaux Street, which is now known as Reconciliation Rocks.
 A "little old man" appeared from the group of Indigenous Australians and they were reconciled.
 This was an important historic event as it is believed that this is the first recorded reconciliation between Europeans and Indigenous Australians ever".

 Cook named the river the "Endeavour" after his ship, and, as they sailed north, he hoisted the flag known as the "Queen Anne Jack" and claimed possession of the whole eastern coast of Australia for Britain.
 He named Cape York Peninsula after the then-Duke of York and Albany ("The Grand Old Duke of York").

 "In 1886 the people of Cooktown were anxious to recover the brass guns of the Endeavour which were thrown overboard, in order to place them as a memento in their town; but they could not be found, which is not altogether surprising."

-In 1969 an American-sponsored expedition discovered six of Cook's cannons, as well as ballast from his ship.
+In 1969 an American-sponsored expedition discovered six of Cook's iron cannons, as well as iron ballast from his ship using a magnetometer.
 These artifacts are now in various museums around the world.